gorhill/uBlock/README.md

 **Important note:** This is a fork of the [new official repo](https://github.com/chrisaljoudi/uBlock).
 Although both projects are essentially the same as of 0.9.3.0, they will probably start to diverge as time goes.
 I consider uBlock₀ here to be feature-complete.
 I will keep maintaining the project here though so as to ensure it works just fine, i.e. bug fixing for the most part.
-I may add features whenever I feel an urge to do so.
+I may add features whenever I feel the need to do so.

 The filter lists will continue to update themselves at regular interval, as usual.